What types of secure income are available?

 Investment linked and with profits

-Your retirement savings will be linked to the performance of investments such as stocks and shares.
+Your pension savings will be linked to the performance of investments such as stocks and shares.
 This means the income you receive could go up in line with future investment growth – but it could also go down.

 You may also have to pay transactional charges (such as a fee for switching funds) or annual management charges.